Dunedin railway station: Construction of the 1906 station

-The booking hall features a mosaic floor of almost 750,000 Minton tiles.
+The booking hall features a mosaic floor of almost 750,000 Minton tiles, completely renewed in 1965, in an exact replica.
 A frieze of Royal Doulton porcelain runs around the balcony above it from which the floor's design, featuring a locomotive and related symbols, can be clearly seen.
-The main platform is the country's longest, extending for about 500 metres.
+The main platform when built was described as "considerably the greatest thing of its kind in the colony".
+The platforms had a total length of feet' and the main platform was long.

 The foundation stone was laid by the Minister of Railways Joseph Ward on 3 June 1904.
 The Prime Minister Richard Seddon was also present.
 The station was officially opened by Ward, by then Prime Minister, on 12 November 1906.
 Construction was kept within budget, and cost £40,000.